DETERMINING PROPER VISA AND IMMIGRATION STATUS

 International Programs and Services will mail an on-campus housing application brochure to the visitor, but departments must notify the Housing Office in writing that a visitor will be at ETSU as a guest of the department.
 Departments should include in this communication, the name, home address, phone number and e-mail address of the visitor, as well as the dates for arrival and departure and information on who is responsible for the rent.

-Buc Village efficiencies or one bedroom apartments are quite popular with exchange visitors but they are in short supply.
+Buc Village one bedroom apartments are quite popular with exchange visitors, but they are in short supply.
 The housing office asks that reservations for visitor's housing be made as early as possible.

 If visitors are paying for housing themselves, a housing deposit and application is required.
 If departments are paying for housing, only an application form is necessary.